osmphp/framework/doc/97-excerpts/architecture/modules/01-modules.md

 * how hard and soft dependencies differ
 * direct and indirect dependencies
 * practical hints
-	* if your module introduces new layers, make sure it depends on `Manadev_Framework_Layers`
+	* if your module introduces new layers, make sure it depends on `Osm_Framework_Layers`
 	* ...

 ## Order In Which Modules Are Loaded ##